agilecrm/rest-api/README.md

 - Status 401: Unauthorised.
 When the user name and password fields are wrong.
 - Status 400: If the input is in wrong format

-##Create Deal to a contact using Email Id
+##2.4 Create Deal to a contact using Email Id
 ###dev/api/opportunity/email/{email}
 Method: POST
 Accepts deal JSON as data in post request to the url specified above, which creates new deal and returns the deal JSON with id field generated when new deal is created.
 If post data includes valid deal id, respective deal is updated with the data sent in request.